 Cyberpanel is a control panel of OpenLiteSpeed where you can manage your websites, install WordPress, and much more.
-In fact, you do not need to install CyberPanel in order to Install WordPress on an OpenLiteSpeed web server when you don’t want control over Openlitespeed.
-But with CyberPanel you can manage SSL, create more websites, change PHP version up to 8.0, access files via builtin File manager, and much more, so I recommend you to have CyberPanel.
+In fact, you do not need CyberPanel in order to Install WordPress on an OpenLiteSpeed web server (but with Cyberpanel you can install WordPress in a single click) With CyberPanel you can manage SSL, create more websites, change PHP version up to 8.0, access files via builtin File manager, and much more, so I recommend CyberPanel.

-Now you know that we are using CyberPanel to manage OpenLiteSpeed web server.
-When you install CyberPanel, you are installing OLS web server along with LSCache and other features that you can set-up later.
+Now that we are using CyberPanel to manage the OpenLiteSpeed web server.
+When you install CyberPanel, you are actually installing the OLS-web server along with LSCache and other features that you can set up later.

 The whole setup is not so difficult, you just have to install the cyberpanel.